TheCheese42/chillymillyengine/FAQ.md

 # FAQ

-## AttributeError: module 'config' has no attribute 'app_name'
+## ImportError: cannot import name 'app_name' from 'cme.config'

 You didn't properly initialized the engine.
 Run the `init_cme()` function as described in the README.